Has your bank been irresponsible with its lending?

 • in some circumstances, ensure the consumer has obtained independent legal advice.

-Generally, the time limit to lodge a complaint is six years from when the loan was granted.
-However, there can be exceptions to this rule.
+While historically the time limit to lodge a complaint with AFCA was six years from when the loan was granted, updates to AFCA’s rules and guidelines now require a complaint to be made:

 If anyone suspects they may have an irresponsible lending claim, it is imperative to seek legal advice as soon as possible.
 A lawyer can advise you on the time limit applicable to your claim and help you gather the evidence you need to support your claim.